geerlingguy/ansible-role-security/README.md

     security_ssh_password_authentication: 'no'
     security_ssh_permit_root_login: 'no'

 Security settings for SSH authentication.
-It's best to leave these both set to `no`, but there are times (especially during initial server configuration or when you don't have key-based authentication in place) when one or both may be safely set to `yes`.
+It's best to leave these both set to `'no'`, but there are times (especially during initial server configuration or when you don't have key-based authentication in place) when one or both may be safely set to `'yes'`.

     security_sudoers_passwordless: []
     security_sudoers_passworded: []